crazyhottommy/ChIP-seq-carpentry/_episodes/01-introduction.md

 - "How do you analyze the ChIP-seq data"
 objectives:
 - "Understand what the ChIP-seq assay is measuring"
-- "Undertand how to process raw ChIP-seq fastqs to final peaks for visualization"
+- "Undertand steps to process raw ChIP-seq fastqs to final peaks for visualization"
 - "know what the data set is"
 keypoints:
 - "ChIP-seq is sequencing specific regions of the genome"